ljtill/terraform-cluster-api/README.md

 Through the use of Flux, we’re able to deploy workload clusters quickly after pull requests are merged.
 You can use this repository as a template or a reference for your own Cluster API projects on Azure.

-The repository structure is as follows:
+## Repository structure

 - `clusters` - Kustomize manifests for cluster components
   - `management` - Platform management cluster
   - `workloads` - Distributed workload clusters
 - `manifests` - Re-usable Kubernetes manifests for all clusters
-- `resources` - Terraform files for deploying the Management cluster
+- `resources` - Terraform files for deploying the management cluster

 ## Getting Started